1981–82 Australia rugby union tour of Britain and Ireland

 Outside the international programme, the Wallabies won only once in their opening four matches.
 They lost to the English Midlands Division in the opening match, were held to a draw by the English Northern Division in the third match and lost to Bridgend in the fourth match.
 They then beat Wales B (the national second-tier side) by a single point in the next game.
 The sixth game brought a much better performance with a 37–6 win over Pontypool.
 Their form improved somewhat after that and they lost only one of the remaining thirteen non-international matches, to Munster in Cork.

 The tour experience would prove invaluable however for a number of young players who in 1984 would lead the Wallabies to a Grand Slam tour victory.
-Mark Ella, Steve Williams, Simon Poidevin, Andrew Slack, Brendan Moon, Michael Hawker and Roger Gould all in this 1981–82 tour gave a preview of great days ahead and of Australia's eventual coming of age as a world-class rugby nation.
+Mark Ella, Steve Williams, Simon Poidevin, Andrew Slack, Brendan Moon, Michael Hawker and Roger Gould filled Australia with hope during their 1981-82 tour, providing a preview of its eventual coming of age as a world-class rugby nation.